-I have compiled a list of craft essentials for any craft cupboard or craft room if you are lucky enough to have one.
+I have compiled a list of craft essentials and basics for any craft cupboard or craft room if you are lucky enough to have one.

 After experiencing lockdown last year when we couldn’t go out to the craft shops, I was very grateful for the crafting supplies I had in my cupboard.
 I still managed to make many crafts whilst stuck at home.

-To help keep down costs and save on waste, my friends and I often pool and share our more expensive crafting tools.
-Such as electric staple guns and sanders, which are handy crafting tools but are used infrequently.
+To help keep down costs and save on waste, my friends and I often pool and share our more expensive crafting tools, such as electric staple guns and sanders, which are handy but used infrequently.
 It makes more sense to share them.

 The craft essentials list below is suitable for many different crafts you may want to try at home.